Kanab ambersnail

-The Kanab ambersnail, scientific name Oxyloma haydeni kanabense or Oxyloma kanabense, is a critically endangered subspecies or species of small, air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Succineidae, the amber snails.
+The Kanab ambersnail, formerly classified as Oxyloma haydeni kanabense or Oxyloma kanabense, is a small, air-breathing land snail belonging to the family Succineidae, the ambersnails.
+This terrestrial pulmonate gastropod mollusc was previously considered a critically endangered subspecies or species.
+In 2013, a scientific investigations report by the United States Geological Survey concluded that the Kanab ambersnail is not a genetically distinct species.
+In June 2021, the Fish and Wildlife Service removed the Kanab ambersnail from the United States Fish and Wildlife Service list of endangered mammals and birds and classified it with other common ambersnails within the same taxa, officially negating its status as a distinct subspecies.

 The common name of the amber snails is based on the shell, which is translucent and when empty usually resembles the color of amber.

-This species is endemic to the United States, specifically the states of Arizona and Utah, where it was first collected in the early 20th century.
+This snail is endemic to the United States, specifically the states of Arizona and Utah, where it was first collected in the early 20th century.
 This snail lives in wetlands, springs, and seeps, and only two of its natural habitats are known to exist: Three Lakes, a meadow near Kanab, Utah, and Vasey's Paradise, a springs along the Colorado River within Grand Canyon National Park.
 In its natural habitat it is rather polyphagous, feeding mainly on bacteria, plants and fungi.
 It reproduces during the summer.

-Now considered a critically endangered species on the IUCN Red List of Threatened Species due to a series of factors (including anthropic influence), the Kanab ambersnail has been reintroduced to three springs above the historic high water level along the Colorado River.
+Previously considered a critically endangered species on the IUCN Red List of Threatened Species due to a series of factors (including anthropic influence), the Kanab ambersnail had been reintroduced to three springs above the historic high water level along the Colorado River.

 The snail had been listed as endangered on the United States Fish and Wildlife Service list of endangered species in 1991.
-In June 2021, the Fish and Wildlife Service removed the Kanab ambersnail from the federal endangered species list after genetic testing demonstrated it had never been a distinct subspecies.
+In June 2021, following genetic testing that showed it was never a distinct subspecies, the Fish and Wildlife Service delisted the Kanab ambersnail from the federal endangered species list.